vbacollective/wasabi/docs/ERRORS.md

 ### ERR_TLS_RENEGOTIATE (28)

-**What happened:** The server requested a TLS renegotiation after the initial handshake was complete.
+**What happened:** `DecryptMessage` returned `SEC_I_RENEGOTIATE`.
+The server requested a TLS renegotiation after the initial handshake was complete.
 Wasabi does not support renegotiation and closes the connection.

-**Common causes:**

-* The server is configured to require periodic re-authentication.
-* A security policy triggers renegotiation after a certain amount of data is transferred.
-* Some older servers may renegotiate by default.
+**Common causes:** the server is configured to require periodic re-authentication, a security policy triggers renegotiation after a certain amount of data is transferred, or an older server renegotiates by default.

-**What to check:**

-* If possible, disable server-initiated TLS renegotiation.
-* Enable auto reconnect so the connection is automatically re-established.
-* Adjust server configuration to avoid renegotiation.
+**What to check:** disable server-initiated TLS renegotiation if possible, enable auto-reconnect so the connection is re-established automatically, or adjust the server configuration to avoid renegotiation.

 > [!NOTE]
-> Wasabi intentionally does not implement TLS renegotiation due to the complexity of handling it correctly in single-threaded VBA.
-Auto reconnect is the recommended recovery mechanism.
+> Wasabi intentionally does not implement TLS renegotiation due to the complexity of handling it correctly in a single-threaded VBA environment.
+Auto-reconnect is the recommended recovery mechanism.

 ## Quick Diagnostic Checklist

-When a connection fails, run through this list in order.
+When a connection fails, run through this list in order:

 | Step | Check | How |
 |:---|:---|:---|